Aussie Model Tarsha Whitmore Shows Off Insane Figure In NSFW Bra & Booty Shorts

 “Love this gym outfit and I need to start going to the gym at that hour,” another Instagram user raved.

-“Love your body shape!!,” one more gushed.
+“Love your body shape!!” one more gushed.

 Last week, The Inquisitr shared that the Aussie model stunned in another sexy ensemble — this time a bikini.
 In the beautiful snapshot, the model tagged herself in Australia’s Gold Coast, posing with a number of rocks just behind her.
 The model wore her long highlighted locks up in a high topknot, closing her eyes for the image and letting her true beauty shine through while sporting a face full of makeup that came complete with eyeliner, mascara, blush, and highlighter.
-Her body was once again on full display, this time in a black bikini with gold chains for straps.
+Her body was once again on full display, and this time in a black bikini with gold chains for straps.

 The post garnered a lot of attention from fans, racking up over 23,o00 likes and 240-plus comments.